xm-online/xm-commons/xm-commons-permission/README.md

 By default, permissions are scanned in `com.icthh.xm` package.

-Scanned package can be overridden with `pase-package` property
+Scanned package can be overridden with `base-package` property

 ```yaml
 base-package: com.my.custom.package